New Cadet Information

 Next, you will need to purchase the book, A Few Good Men, by Aaron Sorkin.
 For more than 160 years, The Citadel has been preparing principled and ethical leaders, and the characters and themes of this book will help you better meet this challenge as well as serve as the basis for many activities this fall.
 In addition, you will demonstrate your knowledge of the book's principles and contents on your writing sample that is found on the Citadel's Assessment page, which you can accessed by:

 2) Info for New Cadets

-The Assessment page goes June, so you will want to visit the site early to complete all of your assessments.
-Finally, you will write about the book before Matriculation day, so you must read the material before you arrive!
+The Assessment page goes live in June, so you will want to visit the site early to complete all of your assessments.
+Finally, you will write about the book before Matriculation Day, so you must read the material before you arrive!
 Also, you will want to complete all of your other assessments before your arrival in August: Writing Sample, Career Assessment, SIGI, Alcohol Abuse Prevention Program, Mathematics (if applicable), and Foreign Language.
 THESE ARE NOT OPTIONAL, SO PLEASE COMPLETE ALL OF THEM BEFORE ARRIVING IN AUGUST!

 Please see several documents listed below that, hopefully, will help to answer your many academic questions before arriving at The Citadel:

 We have included the most common academic questions: FAQs by New Cadets and Their Parents

 Q: Does The Citadel have a summer program before Matriculation that will help some cadets transition more easily to their freshman year?